Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the keyword would not be found in the slug when containing punctuation, for example the keyphrase `apples & pears` in the slug `apples-pears`.
 * Fixes a bug where the buttons to change the How-to steps and FAQ questions order would be only partially visible in mobile view.
-* Fixes a bug where an 'undefined index' notice would be given when an OG image url didn't have a correct path.
+* Fixes a bug where an 'undefined index' notice would be given when an OpenGraph image URL didn't have a correct path.
 Props to [@Julian-B90](https://github.com/Julian-B90)
+* Fixes a bug where the home description can contain HTML, resulting in unexpected characters on the Facebook social settings page.
+* Fixes a bug where author sitemap caches would be attempted to be invalidated despite not all conditions being met.
+* Fixes a bug where a fatal error on Yoast settings pages was thrown because they did not have a dedicated option class.

 Enhancements: